-I am a plant ecologist who uses quantitative (both statistical and mathematical) tools to understand plant movement ecology.
-I am broadly interested in how different global change factors like, habitat fragmentation, nutrient loading, and alterations to global herbivore communities influence plant reproduction and dispersal, and the subsequent consequences of this movement for population and community dynamics.
-I am especially interested in how this movement influences conservation and restoration ecology.
-Dispersal is an important life-history process that drives gene flow, community assembly, and invasions.
-My research focuses on combining field experiments with theoretical models to develop general understanding about the causes and consequences of dispersal, using statistically rigorous results to create assumptions for general theoretical models that can be scaled in both time and space.
+The Sullivan lab uses quantitative (both statistical and mathematical) tools to understand plant movement ecology.
+We are broadly interested in how different global change factors like, habitat fragmentation, nutrient loading, and alterations to global herbivore communities influence plant reproduction and dispersal, and the subsequent consequences of this movement for population and community dynamics.
+We are especially interested in how this movement influences conservation and restoration ecology.
+Our research focuses on combining field experiments with theoretical models to develop general understanding about the causes and consequences of dispersal, using statistically rigorous experimental results to create assumptions for general theoretical models that can be scaled in time and space.

 April 2021: Marissa and Josh will be our newest PhD students starting this summer.
 Welcome!!

 March 2021: Larissa joins the lab as the new lab manager, and we say farewell to Ellie, who is pursuing PA school.
 We will miss you Ellie!

 February 2021: Kate was awarded her PFCA grant to study how the timing of seed dispersal influences diversity in restored grasslands.

 January 2020: Savana joins the lab as our new FRIPS student!

 December 2020: Lauren and a team of engineers were awarded funding to understand how to use highway right-of-ways as successful pollinator habitat.

 Check out this short video on the work our lab is doing that we created for DBS Lab Blitz.
 We promise you'll enjoy it!